Ceagah/StatusBar/README.md

 # StatusBar
-A Status Bar to show didactically how much abilitie i have
+##A Status Bar to show didactically how much abilitie i have
+---
+This status bar will be used in my personal web site soon.
+Stay tuned for more infos.